magma/magma/symphony/app/fbcnms-projects/workflows-wasm-workers/README.md

 * Syntax errors are printed to stdout

 ### Python bugs, limitations:
-* Compared to QuickJs this approach introduces 5-20x worse latency for small scripts.
+* Compared to QuickJs this approach introduces 5-200x worse latency for small scripts: ~30ms for QuickJs, ~.5s for Python